canonical/packer-maas/debian/README.md

 #### SERIES

 Specify the Debian Series to build.
-The default value is set to bullseye.
+The default value is set to Bookworm (12).

 #### BOOT